-Though cleartv.com has been registered since 1997, a search of the Internet Archive reveals that this domain didn’t sell this particular product until 2013.
-BuyClearTV.com is also sometimes advertised.
-This domain was registered in August 2012.
+Although cleartv.com has been registered since 1997, a search of the Internet Archive reveals that this domain didn’t sell this particular product until 2013.
+BuyClearTV.com is also sometimes used in advertising.
+That domain was registered in August 2012.

 How much does Clear TV cost?

 Clear TV costs $19.95 plus $7.99 processing & handling for a total of $27.94.
 If you attempt to navigate away from the site, you may be given a new offer of “free shipping” which changes the price to $19.95 + $0 P&H for a total of $19.95.

 You can add a second “free” antenna to the offers above, which will add $7.99 processing and handling.
 Delivery takes 3 to 4 weeks and there is a 60-day money-back guarantee, minus processing and handling.

 Clear TV is now available in stores, as we spotted it at an As Seen on TV store in a Las Vegas mall in December 2013.

 Below is a screenshot of the official Clear TV website, taken in June 2013.

 We tried out a Clear TV unit as well as a standard set of rabbit ears.
 The Clear TV antenna does work, but there isn’t anything particularly special about it versus regular – and cheaper – antennas.
 It’s simply an antenna, and we did not find it superior to the 20-year old set of rabbit ears we dug out to compare it against.

 We tested our unit out in the Las Vegas Valley, and there are a wealth of broadcast channels in the area.
 The picture looked crisp – perhaps better than the local (Cox) cable signal, which is compressed – and the audio was clear.
 The 20-year old rabbit ears we also tested looked and sounded just as crisp as the Clear TV antenna.